 2] Deceptive site ahead

 Chrome displays this message when you accidentally click on the URL of phishing or a social engineering website.
-The main aim of hackers to design phishing or social engineering websites is to steal users’ sensitive information, like credit card details, usernames, passwords, etc. The design of such websites looks similar to genuine websites which makes it difficult for a normal user to identify them.
+The primary aim of hackers in designing phishing or social engineering websites is to steal users’ sensitive information, such as credit card details, usernames, and passwords.
+The design of such websites resembles that of genuine websites, making it difficult for a normal user to distinguish them.

 Phishing websites can also install a malicious program, like ransomware on the computer of the visitor.
-Google Chrome alerts users by displaying this warning message to protect their information from being stolen by hackers and to avoid the installation of such malicious programs on their computers.
+Google Chrome alerts users by displaying a warning message to protect their information from being stolen by hackers and to prevent the installation of malicious programs on their computers.

 Related: Free Anti-Ransomware software for Windows computers.